Comment on page

 At least 11 members shall participate in the Council Resolution for "Vote OUT" to achieve a quorum.
 This is the qualifying state for the Council Resolution to be locked on the Open Constitution public ledger.
 For the removal to be electorally approved for the next stage, the "Vote OUT" should receive at least half of the total votes(required for quorum), in favour of this Council Resolution.
 So, in this example, six (+1) votes of the participating 11 Council members will do the job.😒

 A strong reason for violation of Muellners Foundation’s governing policies and directives must be provided by member(s) initiating the resolution, to support the Council resolution “Vote OUT”.

-7.3 Community Referendum: Final removal of a member from the Regulations Council is subject to a community referendum on the passed Council resolution “Vote OUT”, stated in 7.1 & 7.2 above.
+7.3 Community Referendum: The final removal of a member from the Regulations Council is subject to a community referendum on the passed Council resolution “Vote OUT”, stated in 7.1 & 7.2 above.

-8. A member may serve on more than one Open Council bodies.
+8. A member may serve on more than one Open Council body.
 Each Council body membership reserves additional voting rights.

-If a member happens to serve on two Open Council bodies, then this effectively means that two votes are counted for the same member for the Foundation’s Council Vote based decision proceedings, including but not limited to the governing protocols for appointment of members or their removal to the Open Council.
+If a member happens to serve on two Open Council bodies, then this effectively means that two votes are counted for the same member for the Foundation’s Council-based decision proceedings, including but not limited to the governing protocols for the appointment of members or their removal to the Open Council.

 A member may resign from the Regulations Council by stating the reasons for resignation.
 The announcement of resignation can be done via electronic email on the Council's mailing list.

-12. The Foundation members communicate via cryptographic electronic communications systems, and technology tools.
-In connection to the electronic meetings convened by members of this council, Foundation’s IT infrastructure shall be used.
+12. The Foundation members communicate via cryptographic electronic communications systems and technology tools.
+In connection with the electronic meetings convened by members of this council, the Foundation’s IT infrastructure shall be used.